 It's this boost in happiness and positivity that makes many runners choose to run first thing in the morning.

-Your lungs and heart will become far stronger, helping you to improve your stamina and endurance.
+Running two miles a day helps to improve your cardiovascular health.
+Your lungs and heart will become stronger, helping you to improve your stamina and endurance.

 Do I Need Rest Days?

 You definitely need rest days!
 No matter what type of exercise you're doing, your body needs time to rest and recover, and this is especially true after an intense workout.

 When you take rest days will depend on your workout routine and whether you're new to running.
 For beginners, we recommend taking rest days every other day to allow your body a chance to recover.

 The fitter you become, and the more your body becomes used to running, the fewer rest days you'll need.